 Volunteers are required at each stage and are vital to its success, but volunteering also offers an enjoyable experience and the opportunity to learn what distinguishes a successful exhibition print.

-Full details of dates, detailed rules, and Terms and Conditions of entry for the 2021 Exhibition will be available on this web site in Autumn 2020.
+Detailed rules, and Terms and Conditions of entry for the 2021 Exhibition are now available here.

 Please contact Geoff Sharman, WPS Print Exhibition Coordinator via [email protected] for further information.